 - Women that get hypertension by earlier middle age have a higher lifetime cardiovascular disease risk of 49.4% than those that have kept normal blood pressure until the age of 55.

 - Women generally had higher increases in blood pressure throughout middle age.

 - At an average of 55 years old, 40.8% of women and 25.7% of men had blood pressure levels that were normal; 47.5% of women and 49.4% of men had prehypertension.

 - The overall lifetime cardiovascular disease risk for people aged 55 years or more was 39.9% for women and 52.5% for men, after factoring in all blood pressure levels.

 - The lifetime cardiovascular disease risk was higher among Blacks in comparison to Whites of the same sex, and went up with increasing blood pressure at middle age.

-The first or blue section of the blood pressure chart below the quiz explains the systolic and the diastolic pressure, the two pressures used for expressing blood pressure ranges.
+The first or blue section of the blood pressure chart explains the systolic and the diastolic pressure, the two pressures used for expressing blood pressure ranges.